 - 9.4.1.1 North point, scale and date.
-The Landscape Plan shall be drawn at a scale of one inch equal to 100 feet or less; - 9.4.1.2 The name and seal of a Registered Landscape Architect, Registered Architect, registered professional civil engineer, or a certified arborist, licensed in the Commonwealth of Pennsylvania; - 9.4.1.3 Sight triangles and heights of any plants located in the sight triangle; - 9.4.1.4 Table indicating conformance with applicable Zoning Code provisions:; - 9.4.1.5 Existing vegetation including: - .1 Existing trees to be removed and their caliper size; - .2 Existing trees to be preserved and their caliper size;

-.3 Calculation of tree preservation credits in accordance with the Zoning Code, shown in tabular form.
+The Landscape Plan shall be drawn at a scale of one inch equal to 100 feet or less; - 9.4.1.2 The name and seal of a Registered Landscape Architect, Registered Architect, registered professional civil engineer, or a certified arborist, licensed in the Commonwealth of Pennsylvania: - 9.4.1.3 Sight triangles and heights of any plants located in the sight triangle; - 9.4.1.4 Table indicating conformance with applicable Zoning Code provisions:; - 9.4.1.5 Existing vegetation including: - .1 Existing trees to be removed and their caliper size; - .2 Existing trees to be preserved and their caliper size; - .3 Calculation of tree preservation credits in accordance with the Zoning Code, shown in tabular form.

-- 9.4.1.6 Statement from a certified arborist if any trees to be removed may be exempt from Heritage Tree and Tree Replacement requirements in accordance with the Zoning Code; and - 9.4.1.7 Proposed vegetation including:

-.1 Required landscape areas, showing required dimensions, including distance between trees and shrubs;

-.2 Proposed trees, shrubs, grasses, perennials, and groundcover, shown in plan with species labeled;

-.3 Proposed trees, shrubs, grasses, perennials, and groundcover, shown in tabular form indicating species, count, and size;

-.4 Proposed decorative fences and walls, including details, shown in plan;

-.5 Proposed location and total square footage of open-air parking areas including drive aisle widths, parking space dimensions.

-.6 Area of green roof, if applicable; and

-.7 Soil depth detail.
+- 9.4.1.6 Report from a certified arborist, if the application includes tree exemptions or credits.
+Arborist reports shall conform to Section 9.4.6 of these Regulations. - 9.4.1.7 Proposed vegetation including: - .1 Required landscape areas, showing required dimensions, including distance between trees and shrubs; - .2 Proposed trees, shrubs, grasses, perennials, and groundcover, shown in plan with species labeled; - .3 Proposed trees, shrubs, grasses, perennials, and groundcover, shown in tabular form indicating species, count, and size; - .4 Proposed decorative fences and walls, including details, shown in plan; - .5 Proposed location and total square footage of open-air parking areas including drive aisle widths, parking space dimensions. - .6 Area of green roof, if applicable; and - .7 Soil depth detail. - 9.4.1.8 Any additional information the Executive Director deems necessary to determine compliance with these regulations and the Zoning Code.